 The chart above shows a return of 168x over approximately 12 months.

-My opinion is this demand was not driven because Ethereum had the best technology in the game.
-In fact it had many flaws, one of which was illustrated by the DAO hack and resulting fork.
+My opinion is this demand was not driven because of Ethereum’s superior tech, in fact it had many flaws, one of which was illustrated by the DAO hack and resulting fork.
 Not only that, the Ethereum blockchain was plagued by bottlenecks, huge fees and slow transaction times as ICOs clammered for block space.
 You wouldn’t struggle to make an argument that many other blockchains were faster, cheaper and more secure than Ethereum.

 However, the difference was Ethereum was proven, and demand was driven by utility.
 As ICOs grew, people needed to use the Ethereum platform to send funds.
 Therefore they needed to purchase the Ethereum token, often thousands or tens of thousands of dollars worth.
 Demand skyrocketed, and Ethereum outperformed almost every other coin in the Top 50.